Best Post Office savings account rates evaluated

 Bottom line

-With more branches than any UK bank, and a vast range of services that you can also make use of, the Post Office could be a good option to open a savings account, especially if you prefer face-to-face contact.
+With more branches than any UK bank, and a vast range of services that you can also make use of, the Post Office could be a good option if you’re looking to open a savings account, especially if you prefer face-to-face contact.
 However, its accounts are quite basic, so you may want to look elsewhere if you want more for your money.
 Check out our other best savings account reviews to see if there’s an option that suits you better.

 We show offers we can track - that's not every product on the market...yet.
 Unless we've said otherwise, products are in no particular order.
 The terms "best", "top", "cheap" (and variations of these) aren't ratings, though we always explain what's great about a product when we highlight it.
 This is subject to our terms of use.
 When you make major financial decisions, consider getting independent financial advice.
 Always consider your own circumstances when you compare products so you get what's right for you.
 Most of the data in Finder's comparison tables has the source: Moneyfacts Group PLC.
 In other cases, Finder has sourced data directly from providers.